 Australia and Olympic Handball

 Australia’s men’s and women’s teams have never qualified for the Olympic handball competition at an away Games.
-Both teams competed at Sydney 2000 by virtue of Australia being the host nation.
+Both teams competed at Sydney 2000 by virtue of Australia being the host nation but were unable to win a match.

 Across Europe the harsher climate, particularly in Scandinavia, led to the creation of a seven-a-side indoor handball format.
 Handball returned to the Olympic program in this form at Munich 1972 for men only.
 Four years later in Montreal a women’s competition was pioneered.
 Both events have remained on the Olympic program ever since.